 Concrete architecture is often associated with cold, dreary, heartless, foreboding, institutional buildings.
-This ancient building material, first used by the Romans, when used right can appear to be lighter than air.
+This ancient building material, first used by the Romans when used correctly, can appear to be lighter than air.
 Concrete buildings can welcome you to experience spaces in new ways.
-No other building material fuses form and function, with sculpture like qualities.
+No other building material fuses form and function, with sculpture-like qualities.

-Buildings that are cheifly constructed with concrete can be transformed into much more than just depressing factory buildings, warehouses or formed blocks used as housing foundations.
-In the right hands, the material has been used to create some of the worlds most amazing and iconic structures.
+Buildings that are chiefly constructed with concrete can be transformed into much more than just depressing factory buildings, warehouses or formed blocks used as housing foundations.
+In the right hands, the material has been used to create some of the world’s most amazing and iconic structures.
 Here are a few concrete buildings from the Salk Institute in California to the Los Manantiales Restaurant in Mexico.
-These are just a few examples of how concrete has been used to the betterment of architecture design.
+These are just a few examples of how concrete has been used for the betterment of architectural design.

-Concrete you can mold, you can press it into – after all, you haven’t any straight lines in your body.
+Concrete you can mold, you can press into it – after all, you haven’t any straight lines in your body.
 Why should we have straight lines in our architecture?
-You’d be surprised when you go into a room that has no straight line – how marvelous it is that you can feel the walls talking back to you, as it were.
+You’d be surprised when you go into a room that has no straight line how marvelous it is that you can feel the walls talking back to you, as it were. ~ Philip Johnson

 Famous Concrete Structures